Estimating the mass-to-distance ratio for a set of megamaser AGN black holes by employing a general relativistic method: Introduction

 \section{Introduction}

-Nowadays, one of the most active research areas in modern astrophysics is to search for observational evidence to support the existence of BHs in nature.
-Although BHs first have been found as mathematical solutions to Einstein field equations, several phenomena could potentially lead to the formation of a BH.
-As the most promising scenarios, we can refer to the collapse of a massive star to form a stellar-mass BH, processes in galactic dynamics to create supermassive black holes (SMBHs) in the center of most galaxies \citep{Kormendy}, and fluctuations in the early universe that could generate primordial BHs.
+Currently, one of the most active research areas in modern astrophysics is the search for observational evidence to support the existence of black holes (BHs) in nature.
+Although BHs were first found as mathematical solutions to Einstein field equations, several phenomena could potentially lead to the formation of a BH.
+As the most promising scenarios, we can refer to the collapse of a massive star to form a stellar-mass BH (see Mirabel \cite{Mirabel}), processes in galactic dynamics to create supermassive black holes (SMBHs) in the center of most galaxies (Kormendy \& Richstone \cite{Kormendy}), and fluctuations in the early Universe that could generate primordial BHs (see Hawking \cite{Hawking} and Carr \cite{Carr}).

 The discovery of quasars and AGNs gave rise to the idea that SMBHs are located at the core of many galaxies.
 The reason is that only SMBHs can compellingly explain the production of huge rates of luminous radiation within small compact volumes.
-A viable explanation of this phenomenon is the conversion of the gravitational energy into radiation in their potential well, rendering a long-term stable central mass (see, for instance, \cite{Review} and references therein).
-The tighter constraint on the compactness of the central object comes from the highly energetic X-ray radiation.
-This electromagnetic radiation, along with other spectral information like line emission from gas particles with velocities up to thousands of km s$^{-1}$, can be satisfactorily explained by the presence of a central SMBH in these galaxies.
+A viable explanation of this phenomenon is the conversion of gravitational energy into radiation in their potential well, rendering a long-term stable central mass (see, for instance, Celotti et al. \cite{Review}, and references therein).
+A tighter constraint on the compactness of the central object comes from the highly energetic X-ray radiation.
+This X-ray electromagnetic radiation together with the line emission from gas particles with velocities up to thousands of kilometers per second can be satisfactorily explained by the presence of a central SMBH in these galaxies (Celotti et al. \cite{Review}).

-In the past decades, two groups of astronomers (the Galactic Center teams at MPE and UCLA) have been tracking the orbital motion of a set of stars around the gravitational center of our Galaxy \citep{Genzel87,Genzel96,Ghez98}.
-The detected velocities and accelerations of these stars provided strong evidence for the existence of a central source, called Sagittarius A* (Sgr A*), to be a SMBH with mass of $\approx 4.0 \times 10^{6} M_{\odot}$ \citep{do2019,GRAVITY2019,GRAVITY2020}.
-In these works the putative BH mass in the center of the Milky Way has been estimated based on Newtonian models with relativistic corrections.
+In the past decades, two groups of astronomers (the Galactic Center teams at MPE and UCLA) have been tracking the orbital motion of a set of stars around the gravitational center of our Galaxy -- Genzel \& Townes (\cite{Genzel87}); Genzel et al. (\cite{Genzel96}); Ghez et al. (\cite{Ghez98}), (\cite{Ghez05}).
+The detected velocities and accelerations of these stars provided strong evidence for the existence of a central source, called Sagittarius A* (Sgr A*), that is a SMBH with mass of $\approx 4.0 \times 10^{6} M_{\odot}$ (see Do et al. \cite{do2019}, Gravity Collaboration et al. \cite{GRAVITY2019}, \cite{GRAVITY2020}).
+In these works, the putative BH mass in the center of the Milky Way has been estimated based on Newtonian models with relativistic corrections.